Background/Mission of the Cox® Certification Courses

 - Establishes that Cox® certified physicians practice similarly.

-- Patients may expect similar treatment from Cox® certified doctors, should they be away from home and need care.
+- Allows patients to expect similar treatment from Cox® certified doctors, should they be away from home and need care.

-- Cox® certified physicians are committed to providing the best care using the most current research data and information.
+- Shows that Cox® certified physicians are committed to providing the best care using the most current research data and information.

-- They keep in touch with the latest findings by keeping their education and experience current via post-graduate courses or via private study of the latest research and demonstrate their understanding of such via a patient case report publishing.
+- Allows the expectation that certified doctors keep in touch with the latest findings by keeping their education and experience current via post-graduate courses or via private study of the latest research and demonstrate their understanding of such via a patient case report publishing.

 - Confidence in caring for the severe and routine low back patients.
-Don’t fear the antalgic sciatic patient.
+Don’t fear the antalgic sciatic or radicular patient.

-- Opportunity to have a personalized page for you and your practice on this website (example / info on page)
+- Opportunity to have a personalized page for you and your practice on this website - example / Premium Referral Directory Listing

 - Prestige of public and professional positioning as the low back doctor or spine physician of choice